Dustyroom/flat-kit-doc/_docs/shaders.md

 * **Offset** shifts the texture along X and Y axis within the UV map of the mesh;

 ![‘Normal Map Tree’ demo scene, a tree without and with a normal map](/FlatKit_Manual_Images/normalmap-trees.png){:.image-simple}

+{:.image-caption}
-> ‘Normal Map Tree’ demo scene, a tree without and with a normal map
+‘Normal Map Tree’ demo scene, a tree without and with a normal map

 **Emission** Enables Emission map part of the shader.
 > **NOTE.** Emission map support is available in Universal RP version of Flat Kit only, there is no Emission map parameter in Built-In version of Flat Kit.